UpStride/engine/README.md

 # Introduction

-In this document we discuss the notions of Geometric Algebra (GA) (section Theory) and explain how GA is implemented in our python engine (section Implementation).
+In this document we discuss the notions of Geometric Algebra (GA) (section Theory) and explain how GA is implemented in our Upstride engine (section Implementation).

 - [Introduction](#introduction)
 - [Theory](#theory)